lubianat/mini-omero/README.md

 # Goal

-Provide a very quick way for a dev to have an OMERO server running locally on a laptop.
+Provide a very quick way for anyone to have a test OMERO server with real, CC0 data, running locally on a laptop.

 After going through it, one should be able to: